Herd-Michael-International-Search-Consulting

 Head of International Search & Consulting

-Based in the United Kingdom, Michael comes to KK&W with over a decade of experience in the golf and club industry.
-He most recently held the position of Managing Consultant with Colt Mackenzie McNair, an international executive search firm specializing in the placement of senior-level executives within the golf, leisure, and hospitality industries.
-Prior to pursuing a career in executive search, Michael was active in the golf industry working with the DP World Tour, West Hill Golf Club, and Wentworth Club in the United Kingdom.
+Based in the United Kingdom, Michael comes to KOPPLIN KUEBLER & WALLACE with over a decade of experience in the golf and club industry.
+Prior to joining KK&W, he held the position of Managing Consultant with Colt Mackenzie McNair, specializing in the placement of senior-level executives within the golf, leisure, and hospitality industries.
+Before pursuing a career in executive search, Michael was active in the golf industry, working with the DP World Tour, West Hill Golf Club, and Wentworth Club in the United Kingdom.

 Resources & Insights from Michael…